Leo200467/wine-quality-data-engineering-project/steps.md

 # Airflow

 All DAGs in this project are configured to run after Airflow is initialized and you should not have to worry about it.
+However, you can access the Airflow instance running in your Azure VM by por forwarding.

-If you are using VSCode, after running 'sudo docker-compose up', it should prompt all port forwarding for you and alert that the port 8080 is being fowarded for your computer.
+If you are using VSCode, after running 'sudo docker-compose up', it should prompt all port forwarding for you and alert that the port 8080 is being fowarded for your computer, the all you have to do is access http://localhost:8080/.

 If you are not using VSCode, then you will have to do a manual port forwarding.
 I recommend this tutorial for Azure CLI:
 * https://docs.microsoft.com/en-us/azure/virtual-machines/linux/nsg-quickstart#quickly-open-a-port-for-a-vm